felixgro/felixgrohs.dev-v2/README.md

 - Modular CSS

 ## Development
-These instructions will get you a copy of my website up and running on your local machine for development and testing purposes.

 ### Prerequisites
+- JS Package Manager (NPM, Yarn, etc..)
+- Node
 - Git
-- Node Package Manager (NPM, Yarn, etc..)

 ### Getting Started
+These instructions will get you a copy of my website up and running on your local machine for development and testing purposes.

-Clone this repository and specify a directory name (f.e myClone):
+Start by cloning this repository and specify a directory name (f.e myClone):
 ```bash
 git clone https://github.com/felixgro/felixgrohs.dev-v2.git myClone
 ```
-Go in the cloned directory and install dependencies:
+Go in the cloned directory and install all dependencies using your package manager of choice:
 ```bash
 cd myClone
 npm i